bottlerocket-os/bottlerocket/INSTALL.md

 #### Enabling SSM

-If you add SSM permissions, you can use Thar's default SSM agent to get a shell session on the instance.
+If you add SSM permissions, you can use Bottlerocket's default SSM agent to get a shell session on the instance.

 To attach the role policy for SSM permissions, run the following: